EmploymentOS for your Business

 14. Monitor the employee’s performance and continue to provide feedback

-Simply organise a private meeting to explain your actions.
 It’s also essential that you explain the sudden absence of the terminated employee to their team.
-You don’t need to go into details.
-Make sure you address the matter with staff promptly to avoid morale-zapping gossip.
+You don’t need to go into too many details.
+But make sure you address the matter with staff promptly to avoid morale-zapping gossip.

 Employee termination procedure for small businesses